 If you are behind on your bills and are worried about your service being disconnected, CUB recommends:

 - Call your utility and ask to arrange a payment plan that works given your personal financial circumstances.
 If your financial circumstances change and you are no longer able to follow your payment arrangement, contact your utility again and ask to restructure the arrangement based on your new situation.

 - Check if you are eligible for Energy Assistance or other funding.
 (See below on this webpage for more information.)
-Many of these opportunities have been expanded this year, so you may qualify for funding even if you wouldn’t qualify in a normal year.

 - If you require electricity service for medically necessary equipment, the utility must keep your service on or reconnect service if it has been shut off.
 You will need to provide certification from a medical provider.
 If you have an overdue balance, you can be required to make a payment plan.
 Contact your utility so they are aware of your medical need, and they will tell you what you must provide.

 - Cold Weather Rule.
 The Cold Weather Rule (CWR) provides special protections for Minnesotans facing disconnection of their heating systems between October 1 and April 30.
 However, a utility can shut off service unless you take action.
 Under the CWR, you must call your utility and work out a payment arrangement, then make on-time payments on that plan.